Knoydart Colours

 An adventurous retreat on the Knoydart peninsula

-A 4 night retreat amongst the glorious colours of autumn in one of Scotland’s last great wilderness areas.
+A 3 night retreat amongst the glorious autumnal colours of one of Britain’s great wilderness areas.

 Your Guides

-You will be fully supported and guided through the experience by Lindsay Warrack and Shona Macpherson.
+You will be fully supported and guided through the experience by Lindsay Warrack (left) and Shona Macpherson (right).

 Lindsay is a Mountain Leader, yoga teacher and an advanced remedial massage therapist with a passion for movement and the great outdoors, she loves to help people to find mindful ways to connect with nature.

-Shona is an IFS (Internal Family Systems) counsellor/ psychotherapist.
+Shona is an Internal Family Systems (IFS) counsellor/ psychotherapist.
 She’s passionate about helping people find time and space to slow down and to listen and connect with themselves and with the natural world.
 She’s been running outdoor connective experiences for the last 6 years and has recently trained as Forest Therapy Practitioner.
 Kindness, inclusion and playfulness are very important values to her in this work.

 The Retreat

-Escape to the idyllic village of Inverie on the remote Knoydart peninsula for four nights and three full days of quiet wanderings in this big and beautiful landscape.
-Explore the area’s hills, forests and beaches, with plenty of time to relax and enjoy this remote location in its glorious autumnal colours.
+Escape to the idyllic village of Inverie on the remote Knoydart peninsula for three nights and four days of quiet wanderings in this big and beautiful landscape.
+Explore the area’s hills, forests, lochs and beaches, with plenty of time to relax and enjoy this remote location in its glorious autumnal colours.

-The Knoydart Peninsula is accessible by foot or ferry only.
+The designated National Scenic area of the Knoydart Peninsula is only accessible by foot or ferry.
 Arriving in Inverie is like arriving on a small island, time just seems to stretch.

-Arrive in Inverie on the ferry of your choice*.
+Travel: Early or Mid morning ferry from Mallaig to Inverie.
 Please remember to book your own ferry tickets

 Accessibility